-Remuneration earned by the members of the board of directors in the reporting period (thousands of euros) 5,695 Total funds accumulated by the current directors in long-term savings schemes with vested rights (thousands of euros) 890 Total funds accumulated by the current directors in long-term savings schemes with non-vested rights (thousands of euros) Total funds accumulated by former directors in long-term savings schemes with vested rights (thousands of euros)
+Remuneration earned by the members of the board of directors in the reporting period (thousands of euros) 2,578 Total funds accumulated by the current directors in long-term savings schemes with vested rights (thousands of euros) 514 Total funds accumulated by the current directors in long-term savings schemes with non-vested rights (thousands of euros) Total funds accumulated by former directors in long-term savings schemes with vested rights (thousands of euros)

-The shareholders of ROVI at their General Meeting held on 17 June 2021 agreed on maximum annual remuneration for 2021 of $\in$ 1,000,000 to be paid to the members of the Board of Directors in their capacity as such (i.e., excluding the remuneration of executive directors for the discharge of executive and senior management functions).
+The shareholders of ROVI at their General Meeting held on 14 June 2022 agreed on maximum annual remuneration for 2022 of Euro 1,000,000 to be paid to the members of the Board of Directors in their capacity as such (i.e., excluding the remuneration of executive directors for the discharge of executive and senior management functions).
 Furthermore, the General Shareholders' Meeting delegated to the Board the distribution of the aforesaid amount to its members in view of the duties and responsibilities discharged by each director, membership of Board Committees and other objectively relevant circumstances.

-C.1.14 List all members of senior management who are not executive directors and state the total remuneration earned by them in the reporting period:
+C.1.14 List all senior management members who are not executive directors and state total remuneration paid to them during the reporting period.

-Name Position(s) MR. PEDRO CARRETERO TRILLO Hospital Network Manager MS. ARÁNZAZU LOZANO PIRRONGELLI Internal Audit MR. FERNANDO MARTÍNEZ GARIJO Sales Effectiveness Manager MR. MIGUEL ÁNGEL CASTILLO SAN ROMÁN International and Business Development Manager MR. FRANCISCO JAVIER ANGULO GARCÍA Human Resources Manager MS. MERCEDES BENÍTEZ DEL CASTILLO SÁNCHEZ Chief Legal Officer MR. MIGUEL ÁNGEL ORTEGA SÁNCHEZ Chief Industrial Officer MR. IBÓN GUTIERRO ADÚRIZ Preclinical Research Manager MS. ROSARIO PERUCHA PÉREZ Marketing Director MS. BEATRIZ ÁVILA ALCALDE Sales Director
+Name Position(s) MR. PEDRO CARRETERO TRILLO Hospital Network Manager MS. ARÁNZAZU LOZANO PIRRONGELLI Internal Audit Director MR. FERNANDO MARTÍNEZ GARIJO Sales Effectiveness Manager MR. MIGUEL ÁNGEL CASTILLO SAN ROMÁN International and Business Development Manager MR. FRANCISCO JAVIER ANGULO GARCÍA Human Resources Manager MS. MERCEDES BENÍTEZ DEL CASTILLO SÁNCHEZ Chief Legal Officer

+MR. MIGUEL ÁNGEL ORTEGA SÁNCHEZ Chief Industrial Officer MR. IBÓN GUTIERRO ADÚRIZ Preclinical Research Manager MS. ROSARIO PERUCHA PÉREZ Marketing Director MS. BEATRIZ ÁVILA ALCALDE Sales Director